rowanshedden/boarding-pass-issuer-api/docs/MESSAGES.md

 ### Send Issued Credential(s)

 May be one or multiple credentials.
 Should be used to update local UI state.
 Unique Key is the credential_exchange_id.
 Credential Values should be taken from credential.values.
 It could also be appropriate to use credential_proposal_dict.credential_proposal.attributes.
+These will sometimes be null.
+State can be relied on to always be present.

 Controller -> SPA
 Context: CREDENTIALS